If you receive an MBA interview invite from an M7 business school, it’s a clear signal the school believes in your potential.

 You can expect to have very different kinds of interviews depending on the program you are applying for.
 As former admissions directors and business school professionals from the world’s top business schools, my Fortuna colleagues and I are fully aware of how different schools are looking at new interview formats and using a wide range of interview techniques.
 You should become acquainted with each kind of interview format and prepare accordingly.

-At Stanford GSB you may have an hour-long, blind interview with an alum, meaning the interviewer has only seen your resume.
-GSB places heavy emphasis on behavioral questions, so expect to speak to very specific examples of what you did, why, what was going through your mind at the time, the outcome and impact on others.
-The GSB is among the top schools that will be conducting virtually interviews only.
+Expect your Stanford GSB interview to be an hour-long, blind interview with an alum, meaning the interviewer has only seen your resume.
+GSB places heavy emphasis on behavioral questions, so you’ll want to speak to very specific examples of what you did, why, what was going through your mind at the time, the outcome and impact on others.
+The GSB plans to conduct its interviews both in person or remotely.

 “Stanford is looking for evidence of intellectual vitality and demonstrated leadership potential, your personal qualities and contributions,” says Fortuna’s Tatiana Nemo, a Stanford GSB alumna and former admissions interviewer.
 “They’re looking for personal character, they’re looking for traits and potential.
 And they’re certainly looking for sound analytical skills, creative instincts and strong performance – these are a must and a constant across their application process.”

 For an HBS interview, on the other hand, you have just 30 minutes to make a great impression.
-While HBS confirmed its interviews will still be conducted exclusively by its interview board – who will have read your entire application in depth – its interviews will also be virtual this year.
+HBS confirmed its interviews will be conducted virtually this year by an interview board member (or two) who will have read your entire application in depth.
 HBS and MIT are the only M7 schools in which the interviewer will have studied your entire application (others typically reference your resume only).
 HBS tends to concentrate less on behavioral questions (although these could come up), in favor of delving into your resume to discern your motivations, experience, understanding of your industry (current and future), and decision-making process.
 They speak of approaching the interview like “a case discussion.”
 You’ll also need to send a post-interview reflection within 24 hours.

 “It’s not so much where you’ve worked, but why you worked in those different places, and getting an understanding of your role within different organizations at different levels,” says Karla.
 “They’ll push you in terms of trying to understand your rationale for making different moves, for example.
 They want to see, too, how you handle unexpected questions.”